CarolinaFledgling/portfolio-react/README.md

 ## In the coming days I am planing :

-- working  onblur and onFocus events in the form.
+- working  onblur and onFocus events in the form make it more UX friendly.
+- using react-select package
 - refactoring,  make reusebale components etc.

 ## DEMO Link